ksparakis/gifTheater-js/README.markdown

 # Technical Details

+## Class: GifTheater

+## Example Usage:
+Details Comming Soon.

+## Class: SuperGif
 Of note to the developer, libjs.gif contains a class SuperGif, which can be used to manipulate animated gifs.

-## Class: SuperGif

 ### Example usage: